Loading...

 And we can now use those measurements to calculate the average speed of the trolley going down that ramp.

-And to do that, we use the equation Speed equals distance divided by time.
+And to do that, we use the equation, speed equals distance divided by time.

-<v ->Once you're happy that you've understood everything,</v> you can then get on with the experiment and collect your results.
+<v ->once you're happy that you've understood everything</v> you can then get on with the experiment and collect your results.

 Okay, you should have carried out the experiment by now.

-And here's the results table.
+And here's a results table.

 Your table should look something like this, but it won't be exactly the same.

-And my table also has two extra columns for some calculations we're gonna be doing in the second part of the lesson.
+Now your data won't look exactly the same as mine, and my table also has two extra columns for some calculations we're gonna be doing in the second part of the lesson.

 So well done if your table on your results look anything like this.